Does

 or values must be curbed or stopped with various measures,

 criminal law being one example.
-But calling nonconformity or
+But calling nonconformity

-disliked behavior a "disease" or assuming it must be caused by a
+disliked behavior a "disease" or assuming it must be

 disease only because it is unacceptable according to currently

 prevailing values makes no sense.
-What causes us to do this is
+What causes us to do this

-not knowing the real reasons for the thinking, emotions, or
+not knowing the real reasons for the thinking, emotions,

 behavior we dislike.
 When we don't understand the real reasons,